liek51/civet/docs/civet_XML.md

 the default output directory for output files specified with a relative path.
 It is also the location where various run logs are stored.
 If no `<dir default_output="True" ...>` tags are specified, the current working directory will be used.
+Since the default output directory is always processed first, the `default_output` attribute can not be combined with `in_dir`.

 The `in_dir` attribute is optional.
 If present, it specifies the directory id of the directory in which the file or directory exists or